 The village sits less than seven miles from the Norfolk coast, so places like the beaches at Sea Palling and Waxham are an easy drive.
 It’s also about fourteen miles north-east of Norwich, which means shopping, entertainment, healthcare and rail connections are all within reach.
 The nearby town of Stalham provides everyday essentials, including shops, schools and services, so most practical needs are covered close to home.

 Within Smallburgh itself, there’s a parish church and a primary school, along with a village hall that supports local events and activities.
+The village is also home to a traditional pub, providing a welcoming place for residents and visitors to meet, eat and socialise.
 Like many Norfolk villages, it’s a place where people tend to know one another and where community life ticks along quietly in the background.

 Road connections are simple and practical, with country roads linking to the wider network across north Norfolk.
 Public transport options are more limited, as you’d expect in a rural setting, but nearby towns offer bus services into Norwich and surrounding areas.